Dana Delany: 1990s: Movies, television, voice

 In 1991, Delany was chosen by People magazine as one of the 50 most beautiful people in the world.
 In the years following China Beach, Delany worked steadily in television, movies and theater.
 In addition, she established herself as a significant voice talent.

-Delany won leading roles in a string of feature films such as the TV movie A Promise to Keep, Light Sleeper, Housesitter and Fly Away Home as well as appearing in the TV mini-series Wild Palms.
+Delany won leading roles in a string of feature films such as the TV movie A Promise to Keep, Light Sleeper, Housesitter and Fly Away Home, as well as appearing in the TV mini-series Wild Palms.
 She also took on controversial roles, such as Mistress Lisa in Exit to Eden, where one film critic commented "The script was awful—Dana looked great."
-In 1992, she turned in her best known performance of the decade in the blockbuster Tombstone alongside Kurt Russell's Wyatt Earp, playing his love interest and future bride Josephine Marcus.